archagon/archagon.net/_drafts/2017-09-30-causal-trees-the-magic-of-auto-merging-data-structures.md

 In summary: while baseline operations are not commutative for every possible value, they can be made commutative with just a sprinkle of coordination.
 Either you ensure that a baseline *does not leave orphaned operations* (which requires some degree of knowledge about every site on the network), or you ensure that *each new baseline is higher than the last* (which requires a common point of synchronization).
 Fortunately, the messy business of coordination is localized to the problem of picking the data for a single operation, not to the functioning of the operation itself or any other part of the RDT.
 There's nothing special or unique about the baseline operation with respect to the rules of CRDTs, and so it can be treated, transferred, and processed just like any other operation.
 And if the baseline fails to get updated due to network conditions, nothing bad actually happens, and sites are still free to work on their documents.
 The scheme degrades very gracefully.

-As one last idea, if the RDT propagation mechanism is restricted to state snapshots (as in a CvRDT), you could allow any site to arbitrarily set the baseline, but then replace any removed operations during a merge if the incoming state snapshot happens to include causal dependents of those removed operations.
+For one last idea, if the RDT propagation mechanism is restricted to state snapshots (as in a CvRDT), you could allow any site to arbitrarily set the baseline, but then replace any removed operations during a merge if the incoming state snapshot happens to include causal dependents of those removed operations.
 (This is possible because every state snapshot is a consistent version of the RDT, so the missing operations can be revived without having to make any additional requests.)
 Personally, I'm not too comfortable with this approach.
 My feeling is that it breaks CRDT monotonicity by allowing state to be restored, though it's not clear to me where this inconsistency might rear its head.
 It's much more correct for baselines to follow the rules of every other operation and move the CRDT forward through the monotonic semilattice.
 But I concede that this could possibly be the one perfect, coordination-free garbage collection approach — just as long as strictly CvRDT use was OK.

 Finally, remember that in many cases, "don't worry about garbage collection" is also a viable option!
 Most collaborative documents aren't meant to be edited in perpetuity, and assuming good faith on the part of all collaborators, it would be surprising if the amount of deleted content (and thus, garbage) in a typical document was more than 2 or 3 times its visible length.